-1.5.4 Polytechnic graduates (HBO)
+1.6.4 Polytechnic graduates (HBO)

-Students who have completed a polytechnic program may be eligible to participate in the pre-master programs.
+Students who have completed a polytechnic program may be eligible to participate in the pre-master programs of 30 EC.
 Completion of the pre-master program gives access to the corresponding master program.
 In Chapter 2 further details about admission for HBO students and the premaster program can be found.